 3. Research Design and Proposal Development

 The course is designed to equip students to carry out successful research for their research project.
-It will emphasize the development of the topic and research question to structure the design, execution and completion of the research project.
+It builds on the previous courses focussing on research design and methodology for qualitative, quantitative and mixed methods research.
+This course will emphasize the development of the topic and research question to structure the design, execution, and completion of research project.
 The course will also cover issues of ethics, research reporting and academic writing, and plagiarism.
-Teaching during the course will be through seminars, workshops and individual supervision, working towards the submission of a completed research proposal.
+Teaching during the course will be through seminars, workshops, and individual supervision, working towards the submission of a completed research proposal.

 4. Research Project

-This is the final phase of the Master’s programme, in which the participant submits a research project written up in the form of a long paper of 15-20,000 words.
-The research project should demonstrate the participant’s ability to apply the material covered in the Master’s programme to a concrete development problem.
-It is desirable, though not required, that the research project address a development problem linked to the participant’s work experience.
+This is the final phase of the Masters programme, in which the participant submits a research project written up in the form of a long paper up to 15 000 words.
+The research project should demonstrate the participant’s ability to apply the material covered in the Masters programme to a concrete development problem.
+It is desirable, though not required, that the research project address a development problem linked to the participants’ work experience.

 WHAT OUR MDPP STUDENTS SAY